On "Grey's Anatomy," Dr. Meredith Grey (Ellen Pompeo)… (Adam Larkey, ABC )

 The medical questions

 Siegel is an associate professor of medicine at New York University Langone Medical Center.
-His latest book is "The Inner Pulse: Unlocking the Secret Code of Sickness and Health."
+His new book is "The Inner Pulse: Unlocking the Secret Code for Sickness and Health."

 Episode: "It's a Long Way Back"